 At this point, when that banner pops up, you know better.
 You weren’t the 10,000th visitor to the website, and if you dare click on that banner, you’ll end up with a hard drive full of nasty viruses, not a free iPhone.

-Besides the malicious ads that pop up on your internet journey, you’ve also undoubtedly encountered poorly designed pop-ups, pages upon pages of clickbait articles, obnoxious animated/video ads, and eerily well-timed shopping ads, or hundreds of other unwanted page distractions on a daily basis.
+Besides the malicious ads that pop up on your internet journey, you’ve also undoubtedly encountered poorly designed pop-ups, pages upon pages of clickbait articles, obnoxious animated/video ads, and eerily well-timed shopping ads, or hundreds of other unwanted page distractions daily.

-Plus, if you share a computer with family members such as young children or gullible adults, you don’t want them to accidentally infect your computer after clicking on a particularly enticing banner.
+Plus, if you share a computer with family members such as young children or susceptible adults, you don’t want them to accidentally infect your computer after clicking on a particularly enticing banner.

 Ads aren’t just annoying: they make pages load slower, they can be gateways to malicious files, and they can block relevant material on a page you are looking at.
 Luckily, it can be really easy to block these ads from crowding your screen regardless of what browser you’re using.
 There are dozens of extensions on the market to do the trick, and each offers different features and advantages.